 Choosing the correct pickup for your acoustic guitar is challenging.
 Luckily, the technology has moved forward to such a degree that there are many good choices for the guitarist or luthier, where, in the not-so-distant past, good choices were often hard to come by!

 In this article, we’ll go over the basic classes of pickups.
 In each case keep in mind that the individual products have installation requirements, pre-amp and control options and other variables that may sway your decision one way or the other.
 But the pickup type is the basic tonal component in any acoustic amplification set-up, so we are focusing on that.

 These under-the-saddle elements revolutionized acoustic amplification.
 They sit discreetly beneath the saddle, are relatively immune to feedback (compared to microphones especially) and are inexpensive.
-They offer great clarity and even string-to string representation in the audio signal.
-Some complain about the tight attack that is emphasized (the result of the saddle being used for the sound source).
-Others says it helps deliver a defined, non-mushy sound.
+They offer great clarity and even string-to-string representation in the audio signal.
+Some players complain about the tight attack that is emphasized (the result of the saddle being used for the sound source).
+Others say it helps deliver a defined, non-mushy sound.
 They draw the signal from pressure rather than vibration so they are not suitable for nylon string guitars.